-Note that on the essay portion of the exam you will be allowed to have with you any printed materials you like to reference, so long as you are not sharing them with anyone else.
-Therefore, consider that you will probably want to have your own printed copy at some point of the above books.
+Note that on the essay portion of the exam you will be allowed to have with you and to reference any printed materials you like, so long as you are not sharing them with anyone else.
+Therefore, consider that you will probably want to have your own printed copy at some point of both volumes of the casebook.
 Legally, because of the open-source copyright licenses of the above books, you can print them or have them printed for you any time you want.
-One option that might be convenient is to purchase printed, bound copies from Lulu.com.
-When I recently checked, the cost of printed, bound copies of Volume 1 and Volume 2 were, respectively, about \$9 and \$12.
-Alternatively, you might choose to keep the books in your computer and annotate/highlight them digitally, and then print the annotated/highlighted copy for use on the exam.
+So think about what you want to do.
+You might choose to start the semester with a printed copy.
+Or, you might choose to keep the books in your computer over the course of the semester and annotate/highlight them digitally, and then print that annotated/highlighted copy for use on the exam.
 It's up to you.